KazumeNishidate/Infect-CA/README.md

 - The health point of the infected walker was added by one at each CA time step.
 When the health point becomes -1, it becomes a healthy walker and start to walk around the system.

+To compile the code, type 'make' in the program directory.

 ![](images/clusters.jpg)
 A snapshot of the system.